plinder-org/plinder/README.md

 A work-in-progress documentation is available [here](https://plinder-org.github.io/plinder/), but in short we provide 2 ways of interacting with `plinder`:

-1. A python api: using the `plinder.core` API, you can transparently and lazily download and interact with most of the components of the dataset.
+1. A python API: using the `plinder.core` API, you can transparently and lazily download and interact with most of the components of the dataset.

 2. However, if you prefer to use the dataset directly, you can fetch it using [`gsutil`](https://cloud.google.com/storage/docs/gsutil) to directly fetch it from google cloud storage.